 Booking lodgings ahead is rarely necessary except for during peak seasons – then it's best to book two to six months out, particularly for beach destinations.

-- Hotels Come in every stripe; to save money try private doubles in hostels.
+- Hotels Come in every stripe; save money with private doubles in hostels.

-- Camping Organized campgrounds are not common, though there are facilities in national parks and reserves (particularly in Costa Rica).
+- Camping Campgrounds are uncommon, but do exist in national parks and reserves (particularly in Costa Rica).

 - Guesthouses/B&Bs A good midrange option; usually family-run and small.